 Stage 1: Sediment Filtration

 The first stage of reverse osmosis filtration involves a sediment filter.
 This filter is designed to remove larger particles from the water, such as dirt, sand, rust, and silt.
-These particles can damage or clog the RO membrane and other system components, reducing efficiency and lifespan.
+These particles can damage or clog the SoftPro RO membrane and other system components, reducing efficiency and lifespan.

 Sediment filters act as a physical barrier, trapping these larger particles within their porous structure.
 The pore size of the filter determines the size of particles it can remove.
 Common types of sediment filters include spun polypropylene filters and pleated filters.
 Spun polypropylene filters are made from melted polypropylene fibers that are spun and blown onto a core.
 Pleated filters, on the other hand, have a larger surface area due to their pleated design, allowing for higher flow rates and longer filter life.